chdr/cheddargetter-api-docs/source/includes/_request-response-format.md

 Authentication is achieved via HTTP Basic Authentication.

-`username: Email address of an authorized user of CheddarGetter` `password: Password for the authorized user`
+* `username`: Email address of an authorized user of CheddarGetter
+* `password`: Password for the authorized user

 It is recommended that you use a different user account for development accounts vs. live accounts.
 It's also a good idea to use a dedicated user account just for API authentication.

 ## Request

 The standard URL format is:

 `https://cheddargetter.com/xml/<PATH>/productCode/<MY_PRODUCT_CODE>[/PARAMS]`

 For example:

 `https://cheddargetter.com/xml/customers/get/productCode/MY_PRODUCT_CODE`

 gets all customer data for the product with `productCode=MY_PRODUCT_CODE`